Uncategorised

 Interest Rate Swap Scandal: What is Hedge?

-Negligence solicitor, Emma Slade attempts to demystify the Hedge
+Negligence solicitor, Emma Slade attempts to demystify the Hedge.

 I am often asked, what exactly is a hedge?